TLabAltoh/VR_Classroom/README.md

 ## Feature
 - Combination of WebSocket and WebRTC according to the importance of messages in communication
 - Hand tracking support
-- Support for bHaptics tactile gloves
-- WebView support (Android builds only)
+- WebView support
 - Download object from external server (using AssetBundle)
 - Control of object sharing from the teacher's side
+- Support for bHaptics tactile gloves

 ## Note
 - Since ``` 28a838d ```, we have changed to manage libraries in projects by submodules.
 This may cause problems with git pulls for users who cloned the repository before ``` 28a838d ```.
 In that case, please consider cloning a new repository, also, if you pull changes in the future, please run ``` git submodule update --init ``` to update the submodule to the version recommended by the project.